spring-projects/spring-integration-samples/dsl/webflux/README.md

 ## Run the Sample

 * You need Java 8 to run this sample, because it is based on Lambdas.
-* running the `de.escalon.sample.webflux.WebFluxApplication` class from within STS (Right-click on Main class --> Run As --> Java Application)
+* running the `WebFluxApplication` class from within STS (Right-click on Main class --> Run As --> Java Application)
 * or from the command line in the _webflux_ folder: